 A Registered Dental Assistant is an educationally based, licensed dental assistant.
 A RDA must graduate from an ADA accredited dental assisting program, pass a comprehensive written and clinical exam, and maintain their license.
 The RDA exam has both a written and clinical component.
 The clinical portion of the RDA exam is supervised through the state dental board and is typically administered at several colleges in Michigan who have ADA accredited dental assisting programs.
 The state of Michigan will not recognize any outside testing agency; in order to become a RDA.
 The dental assistant must take Michigan's RDA exam.
 The state does, however, recognize the Dental Assisting National Board’s (DANB) standards for continuing education for RDA's.
 RDA's are allowed to perform expanded functions.
 The state of Michigan only recognizes the RDA license in the delegation of these duties.

 A New Pathway to Your RDA

-- The first pathway (Pathway I/Option A) is designed for the traditional student with no prior dental assisting experience who is not employed in a dental office.
+Pathway I is designed for the traditional student with no prior dental assisting experience who is not employed in a dental office.
 Students attend classes on campus at WCC and complete the program in three semesters.

 Please direct any question about the program to Program Director Kathleen L. Weber, CDA, RDA, BAS, at (734) 973-3338.
 You may also get program information by visiting the Washtenaw Community College Web site.